General, efficient, and robust Hamiltonian engineering: Hamiltonian engineering by linear programming

 This requirement can be eliminated with single-qubit Clifford conjugation, which we will discuss in detail in \cref{sec:clifford_conjugation}.
-In addition to the restriction $\vec a \in \operatorname{nz}(\vec J)$, given by the system Hamiltonian, we can also consider a restricted set of conjugation Pauli strings $\vec b \in \mathcal{F} \subseteq \FF_2^{2n}$.
-However, $\mathcal{F} \subseteq \FF_2^{2n}$ has to be chosen such that there still exists a solution.
-Then, the restricted \cref{eq:H_TandW} can be reformulated as
+In addition to the restriction $\vec a \in \operatorname{nz}(\vec J)$ given by the system Hamiltonian, we may also restrict the set of Pauli strings ($\pi$ pulse layers) $\vec b \in \mathcal{F} \subseteq \FF_2^{2n}$, as long as there is still a solution to \cref{eq:H_TandW}.
+Comparing the target interaction strengths in \cref{eq:H_TandW}, we can write this as